will-rowe/registry-microservice/README.md

 ### Testing

 Unit tests are available for the service implementation.
 In addition several Go tools are used (Go lint, vet, fmt) to check the codebase.
-All these can be run using:
+All these can be run separately using:

 ```
 make test
+make lint
+make vet
 ```

+A [Github Action](.github/workflows/tests.yml) is used to run continuous integration testing using the above make commands on linux and mac OS.

 To test the gRPC code without having to connect to a real server we use the [mock package](https://github.com/golang/mock); the mock class was generated using:

 ```
-mockgen github.com/will-rowe/registry-microservice/internal/api/v1 RegistryServiceClient > internal/mock/client_mock.go
+mockgen github.com/will-rowe/registry-microservice/pkg/api/v1 RegistryServiceClient > pkg/mock/client_mock.go
 ```

 ### Running

-The client and server are available in a single binary, `registry`.
+A client and server imlementation of the registry microservice are available in a single binary called `registry`, which will be found in the `./bin` after installation.

 To run the server: